ediarum/ediarum.DB/GUI.md

 A list of projects is displayed here.
 You can create new projects or delete existing ones.

+For new projects a ID namespace can be given, e.g. a letter (default is `X`).
+It is be used with the id generator script which generates unique IDs of the form `X0000000`.
+The script is found in the project collection under `oxygen/ediarum_idGenerator.xql` and can be used with the corresponding action of ediarum.BASE.

 ### "exist-db"

 Information about the existing eXist-db installation and the current **ediarum.DB** app.